Sneha-Singh09/java/README.md

-# java
+# Small projects to practice java
-programs done by me